wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 request.
 It does so by verifying that the backend domain of the sender is contained in the {ref}`domain allow list <configure-federation-allow-list>`.

-Since the request is authenticated only by the infra domain the sending backend is required to add its backend domain as a `Wire-Origin-Domain` header to the request.
-The receiving backend follows the process described in {ref}`discovery` and verifies that the discovered infra domain for the backend domain indicated in the `Wire-Origin-Domain` header is one of the Subject Alternative Names contained in the client certificate used to sign the request.
+Since the request is authenticated only by the infrastructure domain the sending backend is required to add its backend domain as a `Wire-Origin-Domain` header to the request.
+The receiving backend follows the process described in {ref}`discovery` and verifies that the discovered infrastructure domain for the backend domain indicated in the `Wire-Origin-Domain` header is one of the Subject Alternative Names contained in the client certificate used to sign the request.
 If this is not the case, the receiving backend fails the request with a `ValidationError`.